joshddunn/lib-random/README.md

     RandJS.chooseMany(arr, k, replacement = false)

-The elements in an array will be shuffled
+The elements in an array will be shuffled (Output is an array)

     RandJS.shuffle(arr)